 Design Week Portland 2018

-Holst partner Dave Otte assembled a panel of Portland leaders who are working on the front lines of fighting homelessness in our city.
-Moderated by Adam Davis of Oregon Humanities, the panel of Stacy Borke of Transition Projects, Kevin Cavanaugh of Guerilla Development, Multnomah County Chair Deborah Kafoury, Ashley Henry from Business for a Better Portland, and Kaia Sands of Street Roots spoke from a variety of perspectives about how Portland has found itself in the midst of a homeless crisis, what is being done to address it, what more can be done, and how design can help.
+Holst partner Dave Otte assembled a panel of Portland leaders working on the front lines of fighting houselessness in our city.
+Moderated by Adam Davis of Oregon Humanities, the panel of Stacy Borke of Transition Projects, Kevin Cavanaugh of Guerilla Development, Multnomah County Chair Deborah Kafoury, Ashley Henry from Business for a Better Portland, and Kaia Sands of Street Roots spoke from a variety of perspectives about Portland’s houseless crisis, what is being done to address it, what more can be done, and how design can help.

 One City: Many Futures

-As part of the One City: Many Futures series, Holst partner Kevin Valk and senior associate Dustin Furseth presented our Lloyd Center Development with landscape architects 2.ink Studio.
-The two-phase development will bring new vitality to the neighborhood with over 1300 new units of housing in a pedestrian-oriented, transit-accessible, amenity-rich new community adjacent to the Lloyd Center along both sides of NE Multnomah Street.
-Kevin and Dustin shared Holst’s design vision and concept for the development, the first phase of which breaks ground this summer.
+As part of the One City: Many Futures series, Holst partner Kevin Valk and Senior Associate Dustin Furseth presented The Byline with 2.ink Studio, a landscape architecture firm.
+The two-phase development would bring new vitality to the neighborhood with over 1,300 new units of housing in a pedestrian-oriented, transit-accessible, amenity-rich new community adjacent to the Lloyd Center along both sides of NE Multnomah Street.
+Kevin and Dustin shared our vision and concept for the development.

 Opening Party Installation